puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 {% highlight puppet %}
 if $::is_virtual == 'true' {
   # Our NTP module is not supported on virtual machines:
-  warn( 'Tried to include class ntp on virtual machine.' ) }
+  warning( 'Tried to include class ntp on virtual machine.' ) }
 elsif $::operatingsystem == 'Darwin' {
   # Our NTP module is not supported on Darwin:
-  warn( 'This NTP module does not yet work on Darwin.' ) }
+  warning( 'This NTP module does not yet work on Darwin.' ) }
 else {
   # Normal node, include the class.